closetgeekshow/GPTPromptExperiments/Generic/inferring-experts.md

 ### Prompt Pattern

 > Assign a confidence score (0–1) to each expert based on relevance and risk if omitted.
+Remove experts with overlapping responsibilities.

 ### Strengths

 * Prunes low‑value roles
-* Controls token usage
+* Encourages consolidation

 ---